aquova/chip8-book/src/frontend.md

 ![Keyboard to Chip-8 key layout](img/input_layout.png)

 Next, we'll add two additional events to our main event loop, one for `KeyDown` and the other for `KeyUp`.
-Each will check if the pressed key gives a `Some` value from our `key2btn` function, and if so pass it to the emulator via the public `keypress` function we defined earlier.
+Each event will check if the pressed key gives a `Some` value from our `key2btn` function, and if so pass it to the emulator via the public `keypress` function we defined earlier.
 The only difference between the two will be if it sets or clears.

 ```rust
 fn main() {